 We've tried out and tested more than a dozen OBD-II scanners, and we've rated them based on features, size, warranty, setup, ease of use and — above all — value.
-The best OBD2 scanners can diagnose thousands of automotive problems.
+The best OBD-II scanners can diagnose thousands of automotive problems.

-But not all the best OBD2 scanners are created equal.
-There are two general types of devices:
+Not all the best OBD-II scanners are created equal.
+There are two general types of devices.

 Wireless OBD2II scanners plug into the port, but then connect via Bluetooth to a smartphone or tablet to display their findings.